Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What you need to know about virtual banking in Hong Kong, including how it differs from a regular bank account.

-Virtual banks, also known as online banks, give you a whole bank in your pocket.
+Virtual banks, also known as online banks or digital banks, give you a whole bank in your pocket.
 There’s a growing number of online-only banks and personal finance apps emerging in Hong Kong.
 They are designed to give you better, faster control of your cash.

-We’ve rounded up everything you need to know so you can decide if virtual banks are right for you.
+We’ve rounded up everything you need to know in this review so you can decide if virtual banks are right for you.

 What is a virtual bank account?